scottgallant/xaprb-src/content/blog/2014/12/08/eventual-consistency-simpler-than-mvcc.md

 MVCC," whatever that means.
 Falcon, naturally, also had "quirks" in its MVCC implementation.

+Serializable isolation is fairly clear, but understanding what the other systems actually provide is really hard.
+And even when you understand what they're supposed to provide, documentation and implementation bugs make it even worse.

 Let's dig into a few of these implementations a bit and see what's really the situation.